* This is the Professional Version. *

 Hypoxia is the major insult in drowning, affecting the brain, heart, and other tissues; respiratory arrest followed by cardiac arrest may occur.
 Brain hypoxia may cause cerebral edema and, occasionally, permanent neurologic sequelae.
 Generalized tissue hypoxia may cause metabolic acidosis.
-Immediate hypoxia results from aspiration of fluid or gastric contents, acute reflex laryngospasm, or both.
-Lung injury due to aspiration or hypoxia itself may cause delayed hypoxia.
+Immediate hypoxia results from aspiration of fluid or gastric contents, acute reflex laryngospasm (previously called dry drowning), or both.
+Lung injury due to aspiration or hypoxia itself may cause delayed hypoxia (previously called secondary drowning).
 Aspiration, especially with particulate matter or chemicals, may cause chemical pneumonitis or secondary bacterial pneumonia and may impair alveolar secretion of surfactant, resulting in patchy atelectasis.
-Extensive atelectasis may make the affected areas of the lungs stiff, noncompliant, and poorly ventilated, potentially causing respiratory failure (see Acute Hypoxemic Respiratory Failure (AHRF, ARDS)) with hypercapnia and respiratory acidosis.
+Extensive atelectasis may make the affected areas of the lungs stiff, noncompliant, and poorly ventilated, potentially causing respiratory failure with hypercapnia and respiratory acidosis.
 Perfusion of poorly ventilated areas of the lungs (V/Q mismatch) worsens hypoxia.
 Alveolar hypoxia may cause noncardiogenic pulmonary edema.

-Laryngospasm often limits the volume of fluid aspirated; however, large volumes of water are occasionally aspirated, on rare occasions enough to change electrolyte concentrations and blood volume.
+Laryngospasm often limits the volume of fluid aspirated; however, large volumes of water are occasionally aspirated, on rare fatal drownings enough to change electrolyte concentrations and blood volume.
 Seawater may increase Na and Cl slightly.
-In contrast, large quantities of fresh water can decrease electrolyte concentration significantly, increase blood volume, and cause hemolysis.
+In contrast, large quantities of freshwater can decrease electrolyte concentration significantly, increase blood volume, and cause hemolysis.
 Aspiration can lead to pneumonia, sometimes with anaerobic pathogens.